-AREA LOCATION INFRASTRUCTURE Building 1730, a former VORTAC north of the taxiway on the western end of Wake Island. - Area between the Downtown and Industrial area This area contains the remnants of a former golf course.
+AREA LOCATION INFRASTRUCTURE Building 1730, a former VORTAC north of the taxiway on the western end of Wake Island.
+Other areas Area between the Downtown and Industrial area This area contains the remnants of a former golf course.
 It was once the location of housing, school, and medical facilities for Civil Aeronautics Authority and commercial airline employees which were removed after the Vietnam refugee airlift of the mid-1970s.
 Southwestern portion of Wake Island This area includes a recycling yard and scrap metal storage areas.
-MDA area This area is leased to the MDA, which supports a variety of testing and training mission-related equipment and infrastructure.
-This area also contains a solid waste accumulation area for the island.
+MDA area This area is leased to the MDA, which supports a variety of teand training mission-related equipment and infrastructure.
+The area also contains a solid waste accumulation area for the isla

-For definitions, refer to the Acronyms and Abbreviations section.
 Source: USAF 2020, 2023a; Jacobs 2021.